EspressoSystems/HotShot/docs/main.md

 of each view, which in this case involves only one interaction between each replica and the leader instead of 3 for the sequential version.

+## Cryptographic sortition

+In order to make Phaselock permissionless, we rely on the cryptographic sortition algorithm introduced in the [Algorand](https://people.csail.mit.edu/nickolai/papers/gilad-algorand-eprint.pdf) paper
+(see Section 5).

+The goal of this algorithm is to dynamically select a committee of small size in order to produce the next view.
+Members of this committee use a Verifiable Random Function (VRF) in order to prove they have been elected for participating in the view.
+The probability of being elected is proportional to the stake of each member.

+Note that in Phaselock the leader is not chosen by cryptographic sortition like in Algorand but defined in a deterministic manner
+    as in Hotstuff.
+Thus, our implementation of cryptographic sortition slightly differs from the Algorand's one (in particular the VRF does not take the *role* as input).

 # Appendices

 ## Definitions